tinify/iMessage-Panda-sticker/README.md

 ## Adding an animated PNG to your Sticker Pack

 Your project is empty after creation.
 If you already have an animated PNG (APNG), you can drag and drop it to the sticker pack under *Stickers.xcstickers* > *Sticker Pack*.

 ![Empty project](/Screenshots/project-empty.png?raw=true "Empty project")

 ![Drag and drop sticker](/Screenshots/project-panda.png?raw=true "Drag and drop sticker")

 For optimal performance, Apple has added a hard **file size limit of 500KB** for stickers.
 Xcode will warn you when you attempt to add a file that is larger.

 ![Error when over 500KB](/Screenshots/project-too-large.png?raw=true "Error when over 500KB")

 Making sure your stickers are below 500KB can be especially challenging for animated stickers!
 Luckily you can use [TinyPNG](https://tinypng.com) to compress your stickers.

-## Compressing animated PNGs with TinyPNG
+## Compressing animated PNGs

 You can compress your images in order to reduce the file size.
-With the TinyPNG website you can [compress APNG for free](https://tinypng.com).
+With the TinyPNG website you can [compress APNG files](https://tinypng.com) for free.
 This allows you squeeze every last byte out of your images and to create the best possible stickers!